Skip to main content

 Constipation Prevention

-As with most things, the best medicine for constipation is prevention.
-Balanced diets rich in fiber can serve to keep digestion healthy by encouraging regular bowel movements and improving stool quality, preventing both constipation and diarrhea.
+As with most things, the best medicine for constipation in dogs is prevention.
+Balanced diets rich in fiber and using healthy ingredients can serve to keep digestion healthy by encouraging regular bowel movements and improving stool quality, preventing both constipation and diarrhea.

-A probiotic supplement can help as well, promoting gut health by enriching friendly bacteria that support proper digestion and a healthy pup overall.
+A probiotic supplement can help avoid constipation as well, promoting your dog’s gut health by enriching friendly bacteria that support proper digestion and a healthy pup overall.

 At the end of the day, a healthy diet, regular exercise and plenty of water is typically enough to stave off constipation for a dog that’s already at its best.
 But, if they still experience constipation in spite of a healthy lifestyle, then it’s time to see the vet.